When is Goa Carnival?

 Goa is easily reachable by air or train as it is connected with all the major cities in the country.

-Goa has Dabolim airport in Vasco da Gama which is about 25km away from the states capital city Panjim.
+- By Air: Goa has Dabolim airport in Vasco da Gama which is about 25km away from the state’s capital city Panjim.
 The airport connects with multiple cities all over the country and a few international destinations including Mumbai, Delhi, Bangalore, Dubai, Kuwait, Muscat, Abu Dhabi, Jaipur, Pune, and Chandigarh.
 The majority of international flights around the world go direct to Mumbai.

-There are many cruises which provide boat services from Mumbai to Panaji or you can opt for a ferry services which can also be an excellent experience.
+- By Sea: There are many cruises which provide boat services from Mumbai to Panaji or you can opt for ferry services which can also be an excellent experience.

 Some travel advice for attending Goa Carnival is to plan and book your journey early because it is the busiest time of year!
 Planes, trains and buses are all booked and fill up in advance.
 For last minute travel the buses are usually your best bet.

-The same goes for getting around during Goa Carnival, the city streets of major towns are filled with people and floats, so you may have getting around if you have specific destinations you are trying to reach.
+The same goes for getting around during Goa Carnival.
+The city streets of all major towns are filled with people and floats, so you may have trouble getting around if you have specific destinations you are trying to reach.
 Just speak to your hotel who will be able to provide you with good advice to get around.

 Is Goa Carnival safe?